BartsBoneJointHealth/HipFractureStudyathon/README.md

 # Development

-HIPSTER was developed in R.
+HIPSTAR was developed in R.

 # License